booking widget

 Taketombo

-Taketombo House is a fully renovated traditional Japanese home in peaceful Suginosawa, sleeping up to 14 across tatami-floored bedrooms.
+Set in the peaceful village of Suginosawa, Taketombo House is a fully renovated traditional Japanese home sleeping up to 14 guests across tatami-floored bedrooms.

 Koma

-Koma House is a carefully restored 3-bedroom retreat in the heart of Hakuba Village, sleeping up to 7 guests.
+Koma House is a beautifully restored home in the heart of Hakuba Village, just behind the main station.

 Airbnb rating score: 5.0 of 5,